ual-cci/MSc-Coding-1/session2.md

  - We tried to use basic waveforms to create a range of sounds that continually changed
  - We got a taste of the approach we need to do these things in JavaScript
  - We used variables, objects and basic functions.
 We also used basic operators (+, -, *, /)
  - Some of you might have come across some additional math objects (abs, exp, sin, cos).
-I definitely used one of these if you were paying attention.
+I definitely used one of these which you will have seen if you were paying close attention.

  **Homework From Last Session**